qorix-group/process_description/process/process_areas/architecture_design/architecture_concept.rst

 The *dynamic view* describes the concrete behavior and interactions of the *building blocks* in form of use cases which were described above.

 The dynamic view shall be modeled partly in Sphinx Needs and PlantUML.
-The components itself shall be generated from the sphinx needs model into the PlantUML diagram.
+The components itself shall be used from the sphinx needs model in the PlantUML diagram.
 The dynamic relations between the component and the interfaces shall be modeled in PlantUML as it would be a huge effort to model the dynamic behavior in sphinx needs and would not provide any additional benefit.

 .. list-table:: Definition of the dynamic architectural elements
    :header-rows: 1